July 17, 2019

 It’s easy to feel guilty about not being as available, especially if you’ve been living in the same house or nearby.
 However, it’s likely your mom will enjoy the opportunity to get to know others.
 Senior living communities offer numerous chances for social engagement and staying active.
 Plus, it’s good for you to have time away.
 According to the Family Caregiver Alliance, having connections outside of taking care of an aging parent helps you maintain perspective and benefits your health.

 As you and mom adjust to her new community, it’s likely that any feelings of guilt will slowly go away.
 At Walnut Place, we’re here to guide you both through the transition to senior living.
-Learn more about our community and how we can make it as stress-free – and guilt-free – as possible.
+Learn more about our independent living, assisted living and memory care and how we can make it as stress-free – and guilt-free – as possible.

 Call 214-361-8923 and let us help you navigate this journey.